Jordan A. Lewis

 Welcome to my Website!

-I am a postdoctoral research fellow in the Ecology & Evolutionary Biology Department at Yale University in the laboratory of Professor Paul Turner.
+I am a Research Assistant Professor in the Department of Biological Sciences at the University of South Carolina.
 I am broadly interested in adaptive evolution, host-parasite interactions, and ecological change.
-I use lab evolution and field experiments to understand how populations respond to environmental stressors and what factors tend to facilitate or impede adaptation.
+I use lab evolution with the nematodes, bacteria, and bacteriophages to understand how populations respond to environmental stressors and what factors tend to facilitate or impede adaptation.
+I have also dabbled in observational field ecology, and am interested in how ecological change influences populations of microorganisms and how that may impact disease burden in human populations.

 I am a native of Orangeburg, SC, and received a B.S. in Biology and Environmental Science at Winthrop University in Rock Hill, SC.
 I completed an undergraduate thesis with Professors Matthew Heard & Victoria Frost, evaluating how beach renourishment projects impact fecal indicator bacteria on beaches.
 I completed my Ph.D. in the Population Biology, Ecology, and Evolution Program at Emory University in Atlanta, GA.
 I worked in the laboratory of Professor Levi Morran, where I used experimental evolution to understand how host defenses evolve under different host-parasite dynamics.
 I also worked with Professor Hope Hollocher as a Summer Research Opportunities Student at the University of Notre Dame, where I investigated the prevalence of Plasmodium knowlesi infection amongst macaques of Bali, Indonesia.
+Most recently, I completed my Postdoctoral training at Yale University in the Ecology and Evolutionary Biology Department with professor Paul Turner.
+My postdoctoral project focused on evolutionary trade-offs associated with bacterial adaptation to bacteriophages.
 Outside of bench science, I completed a doctoral certificate in bioethics and have served as a teaching fellow, diversity fellow, and graduate student recruiter.

 Adaptive Evolution & Ecological Change